 VR myth #2: VR makes you nauseous

 When jumping into virtual reality for the first time, many users are terrified they’ll get sick to their stomachs.
-But VR has come a long way and continues to improve, with new technologies helping users feel VR sickness less and less.
+But VR has come a long way and continues to improve, with new technologies helping users feel VR nauseous less and less.

 It’s thought that high latency numbers cause nausea in VR.
 Latency refers to the amount of time it takes for the movements of your head to be replicated in the virtual environment.
 With higher latency times, what you perceive in VR and what your body physically experiences aren’t aligned.
-But today, powerful headsets like the Oculus Rift and HTC Vive have gotten latency times short enough (20 milliseconds and less) that this effect is no longer anything to be afraid of.
-6DoF tracking will also play a large part in more accurate immersion and remove any further disconnect.

 As VR technologies continue to improve, latency times get lower.
 This means that fewer users will experience any nausea in VR.
 Image courtesy of Qualcomm.